With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Cadence smiled slightly, although her eyes were tired.
 Sure thing, detective.
 Aren’t you a good guy?
 Makin’ me feel like I need to step up.
 Anyway, pretty sure the lieutenant and sunshine are in the capital of Capricorn right now, but we gotta be strategic before we go in guns blazin’, right?
 Ya wouldn’t happen ta be able ta use those investigatin’ skills ta find out where Atienna and the kid are right now, would you?

 Train, Jericho recalled.
-Alice told me.
+Alice told me when we were in the shelter.
 She said the Capricornians found Olivier’s and Atienna’s on a medical train.
 Medical Train 467.

 Nice, detective!
 Thing is we don’t know where that train ended up—